marcdbz/privacyguides.org/docs/basics/hardware.md

 ### Hardware Security Programs

+Some devices will have a "hardware security program", which is a collaboration between vendors on best practices and recommendations when designing hardware, for example:

-[Windows Secured-core PCs](https://learn.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-highly-secure-11) meet a higher security criteria specified by Microsoft.
-These protections aren't only applicable to Windows users; Users of other operating systems can still take advantage of things like [DMA protection](https://learn.microsoft.com/en-us/windows/security/information-protection/kernel-dma-protection-for-thunderbolt) and the ability to completely distrust Microsoft certificates.
+- [Windows Secured-core PCs](https://learn.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-highly-secure-11) meet a higher security criteria specified by Microsoft.
+These protections aren't only applicable to Windows users; Users of other operating systems can still take advantage of features like [DMA protection](https://learn.microsoft.com/en-us/windows/security/information-protection/kernel-dma-protection-for-thunderbolt) and the ability to completely distrust Microsoft certificates.

-Macs have [great hardware security](../os/macos-overview.md), but many of the hardware security features rely on macOS to function properly.
-Third party, like Linux won't necessarily have the require drivers to operate the secure hardware features.
-Therefore we suggest that if you plan to run macOS you should do so on official Apple hardware.
-Similarly, ChromeOS's security is at its best when run on a Chromebook.
+- [Android Ready SE](https://developers.google.com/android/security/android-ready-se) which is a collaboration between vendors to ensure their devices follow [best practices](https://source.android.com/docs/security/best-practices/hardware) and include tamper resistant hardware backed storage for things like encryption keys.
+- macOS running on Apple hardware have [hardware security](../os/macos-overview.md) which may not be available with third party operating systems.
+- [ChromeOS security](https://www.chromium.org/chromium-os/developer-library/reference/security/security-whitepaper) is at it's best when running on a Chromebook as it is able to make use of hardware features available such as the [hardware root-of-trust](https://www.chromium.org/chromium-os/developer-library/reference/security/security-whitepaper/#hardware-root-of-trust-and-verified-boot).

 ### Preinstalled OS